AikyaKumar/SunCafe/README.md

-# SunCafe
+# ☀️ SunCafe ☀️
-You like cafe's with sunshine - search for your perfect cafe in real-time !
+Love cafés with sunshine?
+Find your perfect sunny spot in real-time with SunCafe!
+We stream weather and location data live, so you always know which cafés are basking in sunlight.
+Whether you're chasing the sun or avoiding it, SunCafe helps you decide where to sip your next coffee. 🌤️